gmansillo/Firedrive/README.md

 If you prefer to install Simple File Manager manually, plese download the latest release <a href="http://gmansillo.github.io/simplefilemanager/" target="_blank">from here</a>, then login into your **Joomla!
 Administrative Panel** and upload the package into the **Extension Manager**.

 If you need further informations about how to install a Joomla! extension, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

+## Feedback

+If you liked Simple File Manager or you found it useful for your purposes, you can help me rating it on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
+Extension Directory</a> :heart:

+## Bugs and feature requests

+All bugs, feature requests, pull requests, feedback, etc., are welcome.

+Have a bug or a feature request?
+Please first search for [existing and closed issues](https://github.com/gmansillo/simple/issues?utf8=%E2%9C%93&q=is%3Aissue).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/gmansillo/simple/issues/new?template=issue).

 ## Examples